bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/react-component-guide.md

       <NumberList numbers={numbers} />,  document.getElementById('root')
     );

 When you run this code, you’ll be given a warning that a key should be provided for list items.
-A “key” is a special string attribute you need to include when creating lists of elements.
+A "key” is a special string attribute you need to include when creating lists of elements.
 We’ll discuss why it’s important in the next section.

 Let’s assign a `key` to our list items inside `numbers.map()` and fix the missing key issue.